ng-david/expense-aws-public/README.md

 }
 ```

-Next, set up your GitHub Strategy for Authenticating User in `index.js`
+Next, set up your GitHub Strategy credentials for Authenticating User in `index.js`

 ```
 passport.use(new GithubStrategy({